Timeline

 2018

-In these photos, we were building a competition robot with multiple motors that control the wheels, telescoping appendage, and winches; a system that operates the arms, and a vision processing system to aid in operating the robot.
-This year's theme was retro and to win we were required to place power cubes onto a balancing scale until it tipped to one team's side.
-We also had one of our mentors win the Mentor of the Year award.
+In these photos, we were building a competition robot with multiple motors that control the wheels, telescoping appendage, and winches, and much more.
+This year's theme was retro and focused primarily on placing power cubes onto a balancing scale until it tipped to one team's side.
+One of our mentors also won the Mentor of the Year award!

 2019

-For the 2018-2019 season, we built a 4.5‘ tall competition robot with multiple motors that control the pneumatic and low friction wheels, mechanical elevator that raises the robot onto a 2’ tall platform, an appendage to grasp and place field elements, and a camera to aid in operating the robot.
+For the 2018-2019 season, we built a 4.5‘ tall competition robot with multiple motors that control the pneumatic and low friction wheels, a camera to aid in operating the robot, and more.
+We also moved to Ignite Institute before our competition season began, now incorporating both Kenton and

 2020

-We started out strong this year, then COVID happened.
+We started out strong this year before the COVID19 pandemic began.
 We didn't exactly have much competing to do after that, but our team stayed active.
 We contributed to our community, doing things like 3D printing thousands of mask straps for medical use.
-Determined to make it through, we remained meeting online to keep all of our members for the future.
+Determined to make it through, we remained meeting online!

 2021

 The 2021 challenge theme was a continuation of the previous year's theme.
-We struggled a lot in this year, with few new members and many members graduating.
-However, even despite this, we participated in all of FIRST's alternative challenge events and recruited for when the pandemic would finally end.
+We struggled a lot in this year, with few new members and a large number of members graduating.
+However, we still participated in all of FIRST's alternative challenge events and recruited for when the pandemic would finally end.

 2022

-Making a comeback from the Pandemic, we recruited many new members, and made our first new robot in several years.
-The highlight of this year was our robot falling off of the transversal bar, which is about 8 ft in the air!
+Making a comeback from the pandemic, we recruited many new members, and made our first new robot in several years -- a robot that, unfortunately, gained much of its infamy from falling off of the transversal bar during qualifications (at about 8ft in the air)!

 2023

-This is our most recent year.
-Our main goal in 2023 and continuing forward into the 2024 season has been to secure a slot at worlds through competition!
-We have had an extremely large growth of members, and all of them have dedicated themselves to the team.
-We're super excited to see how things progress this year and the next!
+Our main goal in 2023 and continuing forward into the 2024 season was to secure a slot at Worlds through competition.
+We had an extremely large growth of members, and intended to help each of them find their place in our team to expand our growth ten-fold through initiatives with FLL and Ignite!